 With income derived wholly or mainly from such an operation, which has and continues to suffer at least 50% reduction in turnover as a direct result of the border restrictions.

-Taxi and private car hire operators must generate more than 50% of their revenue from serving the Sea Terminal and Ronaldsway Airport in order to be eligible.
+Taxi and private car hire operators must generate more than 50% of their revenue from servicing the Sea Terminal and Ronaldsway Airport in order to be eligible.

-"Animal Care" means a business with income wholly or mainly from the keeping of animals in a boarding establishment which is licensed under the Animal Boarding Establishments (Isle of Man) Act 1973 and has, and continues to, suffer at least a 50% reduction in turnover as a direct result of the border restrictions.
+"Animal Care" means a business carried on in the Island with income wholly or mainly from the keeping of animals in a boarding establishment which is licensed under the Animal Boarding Establishments (Isle of Man) Act 1973 and has, and continues to, suffer at least a 50% reduction in turnover as a direct result of the border restrictions.

 This excludes operators who provide animal day care facilities.